 Environment Rating Scales

 The Environment Rating Scales (ERS) are an observational assessment that assess the process quality of a program.
 Process quality is what the children are directly experiencing in their program and how it has a direct effect on their development.
-There are 4 (four) different tools that are used in the ERS: the Infant and Toddler Environment Rating Scale (ITERS), the Early Childhood Environment Rating Scale (ECERS), the Family Child Care Environment Rating Scale (FCCERS) and the School Age Care Environment Rating Scale (SACERS).
-All 4 (four) of the scales are set up the same way to make learning the different scales easier, but the content in each scale is based off of the age group that the scale was created for.
+All four of the scales are set up the same way to make learning the different scales easier, but the content in each scale is based off of the age group that the scale was created for.

 History of the ERS: